Can You Sublimate On Glass? Step By Step Guide To Do It

 After setting the temperature, place the glass substrate upside down in the heat press machine (the white coated side that’s attached to the sublimation paper should touch the heat press bottom).

-Note: Before placing the glass in the heat press, put a sheet of protective paper beneath the substrate and place another sheet on the top.
+Note: Before placing the glass in the heat press, put one sheet of protective paper beneath the substrate and one on the top.

 Step Six – Remove The Substrate